CART: A Generative Cross-Modal Retrieval Framework with Coarse-To-Fine Semantic Modeling: Experiments

-\paragraph{Efﬁciency Analysis} We respectively compare the retrieval efficiency of CLIP \cite{clip}, CLAP \cite{clap2023} and ACE on a CPU and an NVIDIA V100 GPU, to measure the performance of dual-tower model and generative model.
-We simulate 100 concurrent queries and vary the number of candidates.
+\paragraph{Efﬁciency Analysis} We evaluate the retrieval efficiency of CLIP \cite{clip}, CLAP \cite{clap2023}, and CART on both a CPU and an NVIDIA V100 GPU, simulating 100 concurrent queries while varying the number of candidates.
 The metric is throughput (Queries/per second) and the detailed results are shown in Figure~\ref{fig:latency}.
-CLIP and CLAP can encode candidates as embeddings in advance, where the time cost mainly comes from text encoding, computing the similarity between text embeddings and candidate embeddings, and ranking.
-In contrast, ACE utilizes beam search (beam size is set to 5) to generate identifiers, which merges the retrieval and ranking stages.
-Obviously, the retrieval efficiency of dual-tower model gradually decreases with the increasing number of candidate items, which is due to the increase in computational effort.
-The retrieval efficiency of ACE is stable on both GPU and CPU and the advantage of ACE grows as the number of candidate items increases, which is the result of directly encoding all the items as its parameters.
+CLIP and CLAP pre-encode candidates into embeddings, where the primary computational costs arise from text encoding, similarity computation, and ranking.
+In contrast, CART employs beam search to generate identifiers, integrating retrieval and ranking.
+As the number of candidates increases, the efficiency of dual-tower models like CLIP and CLAP declines due to increased computational demands.
+However, CART maintains stable efficiency on both GPU and CPU, with its advantage becoming more pronounced as candidate numbers grow, attributed to encoding all items directly as parameters.

-\paragraph{Feature Fusion Configuration} As previously mentioned, the coarse-to-fine feature fusion is closely related to the number of encoder layers.
-We choose the number of layers from \{1,2,3,4,5\} and the results are shown in Table~\ref{tab:layers}.
-We note that the overall performance of the metrics continues to improve as the number of layers increases, which demonstrates the effectiveness of coarse-to-fine feature fusion.
-However, when the number of layers is increased too much, the model may be overfitted thus leading to performance degradation.
-Therefore, we adopt the encoder with a 3-layers in ACE.
+\paragraph{Feature Fusion Configuration} The effectiveness of coarse-to-fine feature fusion is influenced by the number of encoder layers.
+We evaluate configurations with \{1,2,3,4,5\} layers, with results summarized in Table~\ref{tab:layers}.
+The metrics show consistent performance improvement as the number of layers increases, validating the fusion approach.
+However, excessive layers may lead to overfitting and performance degradation.
+Consequently, CART employs a 3-layer encoder for optimal balance.
+Correspondingly, we provide an analysis of the decoder layer in Appendix~\ref{sec:decoder}.

-\paragraph{Distribution of Semantic Identifiers} To validate that identifiers have semantic information, we analyze the distribution of item embeddings with the same token prefix.
-Figure~\ref{fig:distribution} (a) shows four groups of embeddings with the same coarse token, demonstrating a closer distribution within groups and a more dispersed distribution between groups.
-Further, Figure~\ref{fig:distribution} (b) shows the distribution of embeddings with different fine token within the same group, which shows similar result.
-This demonstrates that the identifier learns the semantics of the items.
+\paragraph{Distribution of Semantic Identifiers} We analyzed the distribution of candidate embeddings with the same token prefix.
+Figure~\ref{fig:distribution} shows tighter intra-cluster distributions and more dispersed inter-cluster distributions, indicating that the identifiers capture the semantics of the candidates.